What is a slogan?

 - Dollar Shave Club: Shave time.
 Shave money.

 - Facebook: It's free and always will be.

 - Reebok: I am what I am.

 - Tesco: Every little helps.

-Good slogans bring up memories, feelings, images, emotions, tastes— they are invisible experiences in the brain.
+Good slogans bring up memories, feelings, images, emotions, tastes—they are invisible experiences in the brain.

 You know by now that being easy to remember is a crucial function of what makes a great slogan.
-However, creating a memorable and positive feeling in people makes a slogan an eternal investment into brand recognition.
+However, creating a memorable and positive feeling in people makes a slogan an eternal investment in brand recognition.

-Almost every good slogan is made up of simple and easy words— words used in everyday speech.
+Almost every good slogan is made up of simple and easy words—words used in everyday speech.
 But when you combine a simple phrase with the memory of your brand image (without even having to say it), you have attained one of the most critical goals in advertising and branding.